canjs/canjs/index.md

 todo.destroy();
 {% endhighlight %}

-When a control's element is removed from the page __destroy__ is called automatically.
+When a control's element is removed from the page, __destroy__ is called automatically.

 {% highlight javascript %}